vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 **[AlphaZero](https://arxiv.org/pdf/1712.01815.pdf)**, where you have this chess playing engine, which gets superhuman.
 How does it do that?
 So it does learn from playing against itself.
 That's a very important part.
 But also the space of all the possible actions in chess.
 It's too big.
 It cannot go through everything.
 It has to go somewhere where it's interesting.
 How can you do that?
 You use **neural guided search**, where the network serves as an intuition.
 And it can sort of think about, okay, now I'm in this position, and I think I could do this.
 This sounds good, I could play this.
 And then it can, with self play, sort of go further into the direction, it can [evaluate and learn](https://www.inference.vc/alphago-zero-policy-improvement-and-vector-fields/), using this approach very effectively, and it becomes superhuman.

-Then there is this **[RETRO transformer](/ml/DeepMinds-RETRO-Transformer-Model)**.
-So that one, instead of just having everything stored in its parameters, it actually stores as well the database of the training set, and it can retrieve on demand everything it saw during training.
+Then there is this **[RETRO transformer](/ml/DeepMinds-RETRO-Transformer-Model)**, which instead of just having everything stored in its parameters, it actually stores as well the database of the training set, and it can retrieve on demand everything it saw during training.
 And of course, you know, it can generate queries on the internet and can give you the right summary of what you are asking.

 I wanted to mention **[DreamCoder](/ml/dreamcoder-ai-wake-sleep-program-learning)**.
 This is a super intuitive idea of solving complicated coding problems by using libraries.
 This approach learns to build its own function library.
 In the first iteration, it solves simpler coding problems, stores the programs it found, and analyzes them using algorithms.
 It then finds the most interesting functions to remember and stores them in the library.
 This one combines the search and memory of building this library to solve coding problems.